 Heading away from Vancouver and leaving the sea behind, we began the climb along the Sea to Sky Highway.

-The Sea to Sky highway is none for being one of the most beautiful drives in BC.
-You get great views of Howe Sound with its numerous forested islands to your left, and notice the mountains get higher and higher to your right.
+The Sea to Sky highway is known for being one of the most beautiful drives in BC.
+You get great views of Howe Sound with its numerous forested islands to your left and notice the mountains get higher and higher to your right.

 There are so many great stops offs along the Sea to Sky Highway (read about them here), but today we stopped off at Murrin Lake Provincial Park for some trail running & hiking.